JRaviLab/MolEvolvR/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of molevolvR is to …
+The *MolEvolvR* R-package provides a framework for characterizing proteins using molecular evolution and phylogeny.

 ## Installation

-You can install the development version of molevolvR from [GitHub](https://github.com/) with:
+You can install the development version of MolEvolvR from [GitHub](https://github.com/) with:

 ``` r